 This Dredd tries hard to be grittier and nastier and more inventively gruesome than its forbear, and while it succeeds in this, it still isn’t very exciting!
 It’s one of those video game-inspired plots in which everyone is trapped inside a grotty high-rise and the heroes must fight their way from floor to floor until they get to the big boss for the final confrontation!
 Ha ha, just like Enemy Territory and The Raid!
 (The Raid, for the record, has more action-excitement in any one of its setpieces than Dredd manages in its whole 95 minutes!

 Our hero is of course Judge Dredd (keeping his helmet on the whole time, unlike Stallone, ha ha!) and his sidekick is a lady psychic, who is a big step up from the puny wiseacre who was Stallone’s compadre!
 They must battle Ma-Ma, a scarfaced harridan who has made this particular mega-block her own private property!
-She rules it with an iron thumb, and her business is dispensing a d*ug which makes everything happen in slow motion!
-There’s lots of scenes from the point of view of the people trip*ing on this dr*g, and to tell you the truth, they could have had a bit less of it, even though it looks sort of neat!
+She rules it with an iron thumb, and her business is dispensing a mind drug which makes everything happen in slow motion!
+There are lots of scenes from the point of view of the people tripping on this mind drug, and to tell you the truth, they could have had a bit less of it, even though it looks sort of neat!